rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    *Copeland*, *NetFlows* and *Bachet* ranking consensus

 :numref:`rankingConsensusFigure` makes apparent a ranking consensus with four levels of agreement where action *a5* appears consistently first-ranked and actions *a2* and *a9*, both, last-ranked.
 Notice the unstable rank positions of action *a1* (2, 5, and 7), a consequence of its contrasted performance record.
-The epistemic fusion of all four *ranking-by-scoring* results delivers here a convincing transitive partial ordering, highly correlated with the given outranking digraph *g* (+0.847), supported by a criteria significance majority of 58% (see Lines 4-6 below) .

 .. code-block:: pycon
    :linenos:
-   :emphasize-lines: 4-6
+   :emphasize-lines: 3-5

-   >>> corr = g.computeOrdinalCorrelation(rfdg)
-   >>> g.showCorrelation(corr)
+   >>> g.showCorrelation(g.computeOrdinalCorrelation(rfdg))
     Correlation indexes:
      Crisp ordinal correlation  : +0.847
      Epistemic determination    :  0.157
      Bipolar-valued equivalence : +0.133

-As we have noticed before, the randomized *Bachet* ranking rules produce multiple rankings of unequal correlation results, respecting more or less the transitive part of the given outranking digraph.
-A subset of best correlated *Bachet* rankings represent now a suitable sample for computing a convincing ranking consensus.
+The epistemic fusion of all four *ranking-by-scoring* results delivers here a convincing transitive partial ordering, highly correlated with the given outranking digraph *g* (+0.847), supported by a criteria significance majority of 58% (see Lines 3-5 above) .

+A second partially ranking strategy makes usage of the *Bachet* ranking rule.

 On partially ranking with the Bachet rules
 ``````````````````````````````````````````

-To implement this second strategy, a new :py:class:`~transitiveDigraphs.PartialBachetRanking` class has been added to the :py:mod:`transitiveDigraphs` module.
+As we have noticed before, the randomized *Bachet* ranking rules produce multiple rankings of unequal correlation qualities, respecting more or less the transitive part of the given outranking digraph.
+A subset of best correlated *Bachet* rankings represent now a suitable sample for computing a convincing ranking consensus.
+This second strategy is provided by the :py:class:`transitiveDigraphs.PartialBachetRanking` class.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`RankingConsensus`.

 .. code-block:: pycon
-   :caption: Partial polarised Bachet ranking result
+   :caption: Partial polarised Bachet ranking digraph
    :name: weakBachet3
-   :emphasize-lines: 8-12,15
+   :emphasize-lines: 6,20-25

    >>> from outrankingDigraphs import *
    >>> t = RandomCBPerformanceTableau(numberOfActions=9,